hmc-cs111-fall2016/project-pitch/pitch.md

 ## Why you?
+_What excites you about this idea?
+How did you come up with it?_
 I'm very excited about this project because of the usefulness of it.
 I know a lot of people who struggle with this same problem and I think that it would be very rewarding to have people use it (after, of course, the initial prototype struggles).